 Is your loyalty to your favorite team or to your streaming service?
 Unfortunately, your allegiance to both may be tested as a result of this situation.

 You could dump your current streaming provider in favor of DIRECTV STREAM, since it’s still providing access to many of the regional sports networks that carry Major League games.

 DIRECTV STREAM offers regional sports networks at its $89.99 monthly pricing level.
 Ouch!

 But if you’re OK with paying YouTube TV $65 per month, you may not mind the cost increase for DIRECTV STREAM if it means you’ll get to see your games.

 And DIRECTV STREAM offers a full refund to new customers if you cancel within 14 days, so you can give it a test run before committing to leaving your current service.

-Also, if your team stinks this season, you could always dump DIRECTV STREAM (there’s no cancellation penalty) and resume your old streaming service.
+Also, if your team starts to stink, you could always dump DIRECTV STREAM mid-season (there’s no cancellation penalty) and resume your old streaming service.

-It’s worth noting that some services, including YouTube TV, will let you “pause” service for up to six months without losing access to things like your cloud DVR or favorite settings when you resume your subscription.
+It’s worth noting that some services, including YouTube TV, will let you “pause” service for up to six months without losing access your cloud DVR or your settings.

 Before you make this jump, you’ll want to make sure your desired regional sports network is available through DIRECTV STREAM by using this ZIP code tool.